 On average a person with a physical disability, and able to seek work, is at least twice as likely to be unemployed vs a peer with the same education level and background experience.
 Of those that are employed, they will often earn significantly less income than their peers and are more than twice as likely to be under-employed and unable to earn a living wage.

 These are probably surprising statistics.
 And they shift the focus of the conversation to some degree as well.
 Perhaps you were at one time able to do activities that you can’t do now because of a physical barrier.
 Maybe you lost the use of limbs, lost coordination, can’t walk, stand, or sit for more than 5-10 minutes at a time?
 Or, you might not be able to get where you used to be able to, or need to be able to for work now.

 The issue is not if you can do something once.
 It’s very possible that even with a physical disability you can perform a task a single time, or for short periods of time.
 But you likely need support to do so or a great deal of effort.

 You have a barrier.
-And that barrier is that you can’t perform activities or work now without significant assistance, and you can’t do it everyday, all-day, every week, all year, for the next couple decades.
+And that barrier is that you can’t perform activities or work now without significant assistance, and you can’t do it every day, all day, every week, all year, for the next couple of decades.

 This is, essentially, the basic idea behind the idea of evaluating Substantially Gainful Activity (SGA).
 SGA is one of the cornerstone requirements for SSI & SSDI benefits for physical disabilities.